 Genius: Aretha: An eight-part series about the life and music of Aretha Franklin, with a strong lead performance by Cynthia Erivo and an excellent team of writers led by Suzan-Lori Parks.
 It goes on a couple of episode too long, but very worthwhile.
 Hulu and National Geographic.

 The Hour: BBC series about a 1956 news program that breaks all the rules to present daring journalism.
 Fantastic cast that features Romola Garai, Juliet Stevenson, Dominic West, Ben Whishaw, Oona Chaplin, and more.
-Amazon.
+Amazon Prime.

 Lupin: French series based on classic French novels about a gentleman burgler, re-set in contemporary Paris.
 Beautiful performance by Omar Sy.
 Fast-paced, exciting, fun.
 Netflix.

 Modern Love: Recommending certain episodes: Episode 1: “When the Doorman is Your Mainman;” Episode 7: “Hers Was a World of One.”
-Amazon.
+Amazon Prime.

-My Brilliant Friend (L'amica geniale): HBO series based on the Neapolitan Novels of Elena Ferrante.
+My Brilliant Friend (L'amica geniale): Series based on the Neapolitan Novels of Elena Ferrante.
 Excellent cast, strong adaptation, great views of Ischia and Pisa.
+Max.

 Our Planet: Stylishly narrated by David Attenborough.
 Eight episodes on nature with amazing photography that brings you right into the wolves’ den and the humpback whale pod.
 Netflix.